W427697/Discord-/docs/writing-stories/index.md

 <YouTubeCallout id="P0WHt_L0-2g" title="How to write Storybook stories | Component Story Format" />

 A story captures the rendered state of a UI component.
-It’s an object with annotations and a render function that returns a component’s state given a set of arguments.
+It's an object with annotations that describe the component's behavior and appearance given a set of arguments.

 Storybook uses the generic term arguments (args for short) when talking about React’s `props`, Vue’s `props`, Angular’s `@Input`, and other similar concepts.